 Then we jump into the realm of movies that THiNC salivates about.
 Movies like The Prestige, Arq, you know, movies like Upstream Color, Primer, Old Boy, The One I Love, and the like…. wherein, even the basic facts are in question.
 Well, that is what I have for you here today boys and girls.
 (And I have to give a shout out to Phil, who was good enough to hook us up with this movie suggestion.)
 This is one of those movies that require us to argue about even the most basic of truths.
 But we’ll get to that in good time.

 For those of you still trying to decide if you should take my word for it, whether the movie is worth your time (heck, take Phil’s word for it if nothing else), I have this as a sales job.
 Certified Copy is a Before Sunrise, but for the more sophisticated amongst us.
 Certified Copy is actually more like Before Midnight (if you’d like me to split hairs here).
 Or possibly a grownup’s Midnight in Paris?
 And yet it is for philosophy majors, and art critic majors.
 It is a European version of the before series, but it is an investigation into love, marriage and dedication.
 But its better in that so much of this movie is completely opaque to us.
 And that is why we are here today.
-So just go watch it, and blame me for ruining a couple hours of your life.
-I’ll take that on my shoulders.
-Yeah.
-I’ll own this movie for you.
-Just go watch it, and then come tell me how horrible it is in the comments.
+So just go watch it, and to watch it, you can just click one of these links right here:

 I really don’t know how to talk to you all about this movie.
 This is going to be a difficult one.
 But one thing is clear, from here on out, I’m diving really deeply into spoilers.
 Please please do not read through these posts without having seen the movies I talk about.
 I mainly talk about them with those that have seen it already in order to clarify and illucidate exactly what happened.
 So that when we debate the movie, we have a common groundwork to start from.
 Alright?